kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 Requirements:

-- A local clone of your GitHub Wiki that is in a clean state.
+- Source files.
+Example: A local clone of your GitHub Wiki that is in a clean state.
 By this, we mean that when you query Git status (via `git status`), you read, “Nothing to commit.”
 - Be sure to git fetch & git merge or git pull your latest source version from github.com or locally if maintained locally
-- A Google Sheet that holds meta data about the terms in the Wiki
+- A Google Sheet that holds meta data about the terms in the source
-- A Spec-Up-T installation that will host the definitions you extract from the wiki.
+- A Spec-Up-T installation that will host the definitions you extract from the source.
 [Installation Instructions](https://trustoverip.github.io/spec-up-t-website/docs/general/installation)
 - an NPM package called `wottermstospecupt` that you will install in the above mentioned Spec-Up-T installation

 ## How to use: overview